Ramonnoodle64/Project-N/README.md

 # Project-N
-A progam to calculates functions of the Corrino Quantum Theory
+A progam to calculate functions of the Corrino Quantum Theory